IABTechLab/uid2docs/docs/guides/google-ss-integration.md

 For details, see [UID2 SDK for JavaScript Integration Guide](publisher-client-side.md).

-A sample application is also available for integration using the client-side JavaScript SDK.
+A sample application is also available for integration using the Client-Side JavaScript SDK.
 See [Sample Applications](#sample-applications).

 ## Sample Applications